fxswiatowicz/cogs298-project/README.md

   <img src = figures/mdp.png>
   </p>

 *Fig.1: A simplified diagram of of the MDP.
 At each time step, the state of the environment is presented to the agent, who then makes a decision.
-The environment responds by returning a reward; a positive, negative, or neutral value based on the action taken.
-This information is given to the agent to make another decision with (Sutton and Barto, 2018).*
+The state of the environment changes and the agent is given a reward; a positive, negative, or neutral value based on the action taken.
+These observations are given to the agent to make another decision with (Sutton and Barto, 2018).*

 This description glosses over a key part of the MDP structure: how  states, actions, and rewards interact with eachother.
-To
+As previously mentioned, the goal of RL is to maximize the return, the total reward earned.
+The state, action, and reward provide